rhyannonjoy/pawfinder-service/docs/tutorials/api-fundamentals/mark-pet-adopted.md

 and cross-check the pet profile's `id` with another field.
 - **Changes didn't persist**\
 Verify the request succeeded with a `200 OK` response.
 Confirm the update by retrieving the pet record with a `GET` request.
+Revisit common errors to investigate and resolve.
 - **Unsuccessful partial updates**\
 Ensure the request body only includes intended fields.
 If updating nested objects like `medical`, include the full